 Well, trying to shoot a seal from a boat was quite a challenge.
 I never knew where it is going to pop up, and it only stayed above the surface for a minute or so.
 I first tried to lie down to shoot but that did not go at all well because the boat was rocking, but when I stood, I managed to get one.

-South Greenland is the perfect destination for nature walks, for observing the wildlife and experiencing the wilderness; marvelling at the the endless fjords, glaciers and the magnificent beauty of Greenland.
-In summer South Greenland really is green, and, for those who have an iceberg on top of their wishlist of Things to See, there are plenty of icebergs floating around in the deep blue fjords.
+South Greenland is the perfect destination for nature walks, for observing the wildlife and experiencing the wilderness; marvelling at the endless fjords, glaciers and the magnificent beauty of Greenland.

-Harpa Hlin Tordardottir is owner of Iceland Outfitters.
+Harpa Hlin Tordardottir is the owner of Iceland Outfitters.